telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 - The Fiddler Everywhere application is up and running.
 - The system capturing mode is turned ON (by toggling the **Live Traffic** switch).

 **Result**: No HTTP(S) traffic appears in the Live Traffic grid.
 The grid shows _**"It looks like you are unable to capture traffic.
-You might have a configuration issue - check our troubleshooting page for more information.” (same is valid for search)"**_.
+You might have a configuration issue - check our troubleshooting page for more information.”**_.

 **Troubleshooting approach**: Fiddler Everywhere is incompatible with some third-party VPN tools.
 In case your VPN prevents Fiddler Everywhere from capturing HTTP(S) traffic, then you can bypass the VPN endpoints through the following steps: